svrooij/home-assistant-mqtt-component/README.md

-# Home Assistant MQTT (with media player)
+# Sonos2mqtt companion

 The default [MQTT](https://www.home-assistant.io/integrations/mqtt/) integration for Home Assistant does not have support for **Media Players**.

-This is a fork of the original mqtt component with support for media players.
+To get the speakers from sonos2mqtt into homeassistant you have to use this component (and enable discovery for sonos2mqtt)

 [![HACS Custom][badge_integration]][link_integration-repo] [![Github stars][badge_integration-stars]][link_integration-repo] [![Github issues][badge_integration-issues]][link_integration-issues]